 A color palette is a collection of colors curated specifically to achieve a certain design goal.
 City palettes are a targeted niche selection of colors designed to work best in an urban setting.

 Urban environments are unique in the way that materials are used amongst buildings and roads.
 The lighting in a city environment can be minimized due to the presence of tall buildings which block the sunshine.
 The color of the light is cooler because much of the light is reflected off of concrete, glass, and steel.

 Bold colors do well against the backdrop of neutral masonry or concrete structures

-City, the word itself makes us think of excitement.
+City...the word itself makes us think of excitement.
 What is it about an urban environment that makes us think that way?
 A city is a place of many possibilities, of extreme contrasts and high drama.
-Color palettes as applied to buildings must be representative of their environment or they will look out of place.
-This is true for any building in any location!
+City palettes as applied to buildings must be representative of their environment or they will look out of place.
+This is true for any building in any location.

-You also build dimensional interest when using varied sheens in juxtaposition.
+You also build dimensional interest when using varied sheens next to each other.
 The glossy will come forward in space, and the flat will recede.
-In effect you are turbocharging the building in a three dimensional way which color alone cannot accomplish.Back to Exterior House Paint Colors Home Page
+In effect you would be turbocharging the building in a three dimensional way which color alone cannot accomplish.Back to Exterior House Paint Colors Home Page